dywisor/shlib/doc/shlib.rst

   dependency resolution and basic code modification at script creation time.
   See `shlibcc at github`_ for details.
 * git for getting shlib/shlibcc
+* python docutils 0.9 or later for generating doc files

 ------------------------------
  Installing shlib and shlibcc